schustischuster/evoGE/compAnalysis/README.md

 ```

 ### Data input
 Download and extract the evoGE repository to the working directory on your computer.
-Then, set the path for input and output files and source the R scripts:
+Then, set the path for input and output files and source a selection of R scripts:

 ```R
 in_dir <- file.path("evoGE-master", "compAnalysis", "data")